 Family members of incoming Millersville University students are invited to attend a one-day Parent & Family Orientation Program.
 The goal of family orientation is to provide you with tools that will prepare you to support your student as well as introduce you to the Millersville campus, its programs and services.
 This will be accomplished through a variety of interactive presentations and open discussions.

-Summer 2015 Parent & Family Orientation dates will be available in the coming months.
+Summer 2016 Parent & Family Orientation programs will be held:

 Frequently Asked Questions:

 - Families must register ahead of time and due to space limitations, planning, materials, etc. and we are unable to accommodate walk-ins.
 Registration for each Parent & Family Orientation session will close one week prior to the Orientation date or when that date reaches capacity.